Financing a Condo

 The final loan approval process differs when financing a condo.
 Here is an outline to help you better understand those differences and to feel comfortable with the overall condo home loan process.

-1. Obtain Mortgage Pre-Qualification
+1. Obtain Mortgage Qualification

 2. Condo Project / HOA Eligibility Review